 Relief from sleep apnea (gaps in breathing during sleep) is a wonderful benefit from surgery for weight loss.
-Seventy-five percent of patients with sleep apnea find resolution of the problem after surgery.
+75-80 percent of patients with sleep apnea find resolution of the problem after surgery.

 Hypoventilation, or shortness of breath, is significantly improved or reversed by weight loss.
 Seventy-five to eight percent of patients who have respiratory problems are demonstrably better after surgery.